Soneso/stellar-php-sdk/soroban.md

 The example above invokes this assembly script [auth contract](https://github.com/Soneso/as-soroban-examples/tree/main/auth#code).
 In this example the submitter of the transaction is not the same as the "invoker" of the contract function.

-One can find another example in the [Soroban Auth Test Cases](https://github.com/Soneso/stellar-php-sdk/blob/main/Soneso/StellarSDKTests/SorobanAuthTest.php) of the SDK where the submitter and invoker are the same.
+One can find another example in the [Soroban Auth Test Cases](https://github.com/Soneso/stellar-php-sdk/blob/main/Soneso/StellarSDKTests/SorobanAuthTest.php) of the SDK where the submitter and invoker are the same, , as well as an example where contract auth from the simulation response is used.

 An advanced auth example can be found in the [atomic swap](https://github.com/Soneso/stellar-php-sdk/blob/main/Soneso/StellarSDKTests/SorobanAtomicSwapTest.php) test.